 to help us in our personal reflection.

-a) What pleased or struck you most in this text?
-Why?
+a) What touched you or pleased you most in this text?

 5. FOR THOSE WHO WISH TO GO DEEPER INTO THE THEME

 a) The context:

 Jesus speaks of three things: almsgiving (Mt 6:1-6), prayer (Mt 6:5-15) and fasting (Mt 6:16-18).
 These were the three works of mercy of the Jews.
 Jesus criticizes the fact that they practice these works to be seen by others (Mt 6:1).

 He will not allow that the practice of justice and mercy be used as a means to social promotion within the community (Mt 6:2, 5, 16).
 In the words of Jesus there comes to light a new kind of relationship with God that is revealed to us.
 He says, “Your